Sign In / Sign Out

-Stephanie Koebele, Doctoral Student.
-I am currently a fifth year doctoral candidate in Dr. Bimonte-Nelson’s Memory and Aging Laboratory at ASU.
-My research focuses on the cognitive and neurobiological effects of ovarian hormone loss during the menopause transition, as well as following variations in surgical menopause.
-I was recently awarded a pre-doctoral National Research and Service Award (NRSA) from the National Institute on Aging to further pursue this line of research and complete my dissertation.
-I am also an ASU undergraduate alumna, double majoring in Psychology and Spanish, graduating with the Moeur Award.
+Stephanie Koebele, Postdoctoral Researcher.
+I am currently a postdoctoral fellow in Dr. Bimonte-Nelson’s Neuroscience of Memory and Aging Laboratory at ASU.
+I earned my PhD in this laboratory in Summer 2019 following the completion of my predoctoral National Research and Service Award (NRSA) funded by the National Institute on Aging.
+My research focuses on the cognitive and neurobiological effects of ovarian hormone loss during the menopause transition, including longitudinal cognitive changes following variations in surgical menopause.
+I am also an ASU undergraduate alumna with dual Bachelor’s degrees in Psychology and Spanish.
 Contact: email@example.com.

 Veronica Pena, Doctoral Student.
 I received my BA in Psychology with a concentration in Neuroscience from Carleton College in 2012, and graduated from the University of Texas at Dallas with a M.S. in Applied Cognition and Neuroscience in 2016.
 Currently, I am a graduate student in the Behavioral Neuroscience PhD program.
 My research focuses on how menopause and hormone therapy impact healthy aging as well as neurodegenerative disease, specifically Alzheimer's disease behavior and pathology.